5afe/safe/process.md

 - Product managers :rocket: define requirements
 - Product manager prioritizes tickets
   - Always make sure that tickets are prioritized properly.
-- Software engineers :hammer_and_wrench: add technical details
+- Software engineers :hammer_and_wrench: add technical details and split epics up into tech tasks
 - UX researchers perform research and tests
 - UX/UI designers :dart: refine screens
   - Prototypes on Invision
   - Later stages on Zeplin
 - Software engineers :hammer_and_wrench: discuss technical details
 - The entire team :bowling: thrives for clarifying open questions and thriving for adding details to requirements
+- The requirements should be final from product the week before a start of a sprint at Thursday 3pm.

 ### Estimation :balance_scale:

 - Estimate implementation effort for features
 - Run by Software engineers :hammer_and_wrench:
+- Doesn't have to happen Tuesday as indicated in the table above.
+This is just the last possible moment.

 ### Sprint planning :bookmark_tabs: